Menu

 11. Udaipur, Rajasthan

-Holi is the color of festival that is celebrated throughout the Udaipur city.
-Royal celebrations are seen around the City Palace and Manek Chowk but the local markets of old Udaipur and the narrow lanes do not celebrate the holi.
+Holi is the color of the festival that is celebrated throughout the city.
+Royal celebrations are seen around the City Palace and Manek Chowk, but the local markets of old Udaipur and the narrow lanes do not celebrate Holi.

 You may also read related articles: